hyperledger/bevel/docs/source/glossary.md

 A set of Identity Records, Claims, and Proofs that describes a Ledger Entity.
 To protect privacy: a) an Identity Owner may have more than one Ledger Identity, and b) only the Identity Owner and the Relying Party(s) with whom an Identity is shared knows the specific set of Identity Records, Claims, and Proofs that comprise that particular Identity.

 ### Identity Owner
 A Ledger Entity who can be held legally accountable.
 An Identity Owner must be either an Individual or an Organization.
-Mutually exclusive with Thing.
+Identity owners can also be distinguised as Independent Identity Owner and Dependent Identity Owner based on the writer of the Genesis record, for an Independent Identity Owner the Genesis Record must be written by a Trust Anchor and in case of a Dependent Identity Owner the the Genesis Record must be written by a Guardian.

 ### Identity Record
 A transaction on the Ledger that describes a Ledger Entity.
 Every Identity Record is associated with exactly one DID.
 The registration of a DID is itself an Identity Record.
 Identity Records may include Public Keys, Service Endpoints, Claim Definitions, Public Claims, and Proofs.
 Identity Records are Public Data.

 ### Identity Role
-Each identity has a specific role in indy described by one of four roles in Indy.
+Each identity has a specific role in Indy described by one of four roles in Indy.
+These roles are Trustee, Steward, Endorser and Netork Monitor.

 ### Issuer Key
 The special type of cryptographic key necessary for an Issuer to issue a Claim that supports Zero Knowledge Proofs.

 ### Ledger
-The ledger in Indy is indy-plenum based.
+The ledger in Indy is Indy-plenum based.
 Provides a simple, python-based, immutable, ordered log of transactions backed by a merkle tree.
+For more details, refer [Indy-plenum](https://github.com/hyperledger/indy-plenum/blob/master/README.md)

 ### NYM Transaction
-NYM record is created by a for a specific user, Trust Anchor, Sovrin Stewards or trustee.
+NYM record is created for a specific user, Trust Anchor, Sovrin Stewards or trustee.
 The transaction can be used for creation of new DIDs, setting and Key Rotation of verification key, setting and changing of roles.

 ### Pairwise-Unique Identifier
 A Pseudonym used in the context of only one digital relationship (Connection).
 See also Pseudonym and Verinym.